-Inflammatory airway disease (IAD) describes a heterogeneous group of inflammatory conditions of the lower respiratory tract that appear to be primarily noninfectious.
-IAD occurs in 22%–50% of athletic horses and is a common cause of impaired performance and interruption of training.
+Inflammatory airway disease is a group of inflammatory conditions of the lower respiratory tract that do not appear to be caused by disease organisms.
+Inflammatory airway disease occurs in up to 50% of athletic horses, and it is a common cause of impaired performance and interruption of training.

-Proposed etiologies of IAD include allergic airway disease, recurrent pulmonary stress, deep inhalation of dust, atmospheric pollutants, and/or persistent respiratory viral infections, most notably EHV-2.
-IAD often develops after an overt viral respiratory infection and may result from inability of the immune system to fully eliminate viruses or bacteria from small airways.
-Streptococcus pneumoniae has been isolated from horses with IAD; however, its role in the pathophysiology is unclear, because this population of horses is largely unresponsive (or transiently responsive) to antibiotic therapy.
+Factors that may be involved in the development of inflammatory airway disease include allergic airway disease, recurrent lung stress, deep inhalation of dust, pollutants in the air, and persistent respiratory viral infections.
+Inflammatory airway disease often develops following a viral respiratory infection, and may result from an inability of the immune system to fully eliminate viruses or bacteria from small airways.
+The bacterium Streptococcus pneumoniae has been isolated from young horses (less than 2 years of age) with inflammatory airway disease.
+Its role in the disease is unclear because inflammatory airway disease does not respond to antibiotic therapy.

 The most common signs are a chronic cough, nasal discharge, and poor tolerance for strenuous exercise.
 Affected horses appear normal at rest; fever and abnormal lung sounds are rare.
 Endoscopic examination reveals mucous and pus in the upper throat, windpipe, and lungs.
 A diagnosis of inflammatory airway disease is often based on poor race performance and signs.
 Microscopic examination of fluid from the lungs can help determine whether infection or inflammation are involved and can help determine appropriate therapy.
 Signs may be similar to those of recurrent airway obstruction, another inflammatory condition your veterinarian may need to rule out.